Sara Ullström

 Introduction

 Sara Ullström is a doctoral student at Lund University Centre for Sustainability Studies (LUCSUS).
-She holds a bachelor degree in political science and a master’s degree in applied climate change strategies, both from Lund University.
-Her research focuses on the role of narratives and individual lifestyle changes in sustainability transitions.
+She holds a bachelor degree in political science and a master’s degree in applied climate strategies, both from Lund University.
+Her research focuses on the role of social and cultural change in low-carbon transformations.

 Research projects